jeremy9959/Clustering-Seminar/references.md

 - Dhillon, et. al. 2004.
 [Kernel k-means, Spectral Clustering and Normalized Cuts](https://www.cs.utexas.edu/users/inderjit/public_papers/kdd_spectral_kernelkmeans.pdf)

->*Kernel k-means and spectral clustering have both been usedto identify clusters that are non-linearly separable in inputspace.
-Despite significant research, these methods have re-mained only loosely related.
-In this paper, we give an ex-plicit theoretical connection between them.*
+>*Kernel k-means and spectral clustering have both been used to identify clusters that are non-linearly separable in input space.
+Despite significant research, these methods have remained only loosely related.
+In this paper, we give an explicit theoretical connection between them.*

 - Kleinberg, 2015.
 [An impossibility theorem for clustering](https://www.cs.cornell.edu/home/kleinber/nips15.pdf).